Paulnolan90/P2-JavaScriptMatchGame/README.md

 - ### Executed:
     - The main section of the screen layout is dedicated to the game play area.
-    - background image to suit color of the game and represent champions league trophy.
+    - I have altered the background picture to match the game's color scheme and depict the UEFA Champions League trophy.
-    - Score(goals) show over game.
+    - Score(matches) show above game.
-    - Game automatically restarts when completed (delay of   3 seconds implemented).
+    - Game automatically restarts when completed (delay of 5 seconds implemented).

 ## User Experience (UX)